UniversalDevicesInc-PG3/udi-poly-ELK/README.md

   - The last user to access any keypad with a code.
 See "Syncing profile changes" section for more information.
 - Chime Mode
   - driver:GV2
-  - Unknown
-  - Silent
+    - Off
-  - Single Beep
+    - Chime
-  - Constantly Beeping
+    - Voice
-  - Single Beep while Constantly Beeping
-  - Single Chime
+    - ChimeAndVoice
-  - Single Chime with Single Beep
-  - Single Chime with Constantly Beeping
-  - Single Chime with Single Beep and Constantly Beeping
 - Additional Trigger
   - driver:GV10
   - The ELK only sends a triggered zone when a violated zone actually triggers an alarm.
 If this option is True, which is the default, the Node server will also set Last Triggered Zone when an approriate zone is violated and the ELK is in an Alarm State.